ossf/census/README.md

 Changes to the Python code should generally comply with [Python PEP 8](https://www.python.org/dev/peps/pep-0008/) but use 2 spaces per indentation level.
-It should pass "make check" (which uses pyflakes) and "make test" (which runs the automated test suite).
+Changes must pass "make analyze" (which runs the static analysis tool pyflakes) and "make test" (which runs the automated test suite).
+Changes that add major new functionality *must* extend the automated test suite as necessary to cover it.
+We use the "-t" and "-3" warning flags ("-3" detects some Python 2/3 problems).

-It shouldn't add new pylint reports, and fixing some reports is very welcome (you can see them by running "make pylint").
+In the future we hope to add using an additional static analysis tool, pylint.
+So changes shouldn't add new pylint reports, and fixing pylint reports is welcome
+(you can see them by running "make pylint").
 It's written in Python2, but the goal is to avoid any construct that 2to3 can't automatically fix.
-We use the "-t" and "-3" warning flags ("-3" detects some Python 2/3 problems).

 # Background